MINDSLabUCCS/mobility-testbed/README.md

      ```docker pull jcuthbert/mobility-testbed```

-3. Locate the `dockerOutput` folder this will be where the simulator outputs; also within it is a `userFiles` folder where the simulator will pull the configuration files.
+3. Pull the GitHub repo and locate the `dockerOutput` folder this will be where the simulator outputs; also within it is a `userFiles` folder where the simulator will pull the configuration files.
 Below is an example of the three input files for the testbed:

      <img src="docs/userFilesExample.png" alt="docs/userFilesExample.png" width="600"/>